 - Provide land for rail track expansion, supporting trade growth and increased local and national jobs

-Road and rail work to realign Commissioner Street will begin in January 2021.
+Road work to realign Commissioner Street began in March 2021.

 The below shows the project’s anticipated timeline.